poplax/WGConnectability/README.md

 WGConnectability
 ================

-Simple library for sending http pings in objC
+Simple library for sending tcp pings in objC
 ---------------------------------------------

 example code to check connectability to Facebook: